AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 #### It should return: *"Python 3.6.8 : : Anaconda Inc."*, atleast Python 3.6~

-#### After that, it's time to install a bunch of packages necessary for Tensorflow related projects, simply type in the following one by one:
+#### c) After that, it's time to install a bunch of packages necessary for Tensorflow related projects, simply type in the following one by one:

 ```
 conda install scipy